-The course introduces the main topics of Employment Relations (ER) in organisations.
+The course introduces students to the main topics of Employment Relations (ER) in organizations.
 It is designed to present the issues and concerns of the major actors in the employment relation: the employer, the employee, the government and unions.
-The course will examine topics such as organisational environment, culture and stakeholders and their role in motivation, rewards, and team building.

-ER, the legal side of ER, employee, group and industrial relations, and aligning individuals and organisations through
+The course will examine topics such as organizational environment, culture and stakeholders and their role in ER, the legal side of ER, employee, group and industrial relations, aligning individuals and organizations through motivation, rewards, and team building.
+(Prerequisite: None)